|sort list by title|

 The Sources and Effectiveness of US Nonproliferation Policy

 Stopping the Bomb examines the historical development and effectiveness of American efforts to prevent the spread of nuclear weapons.
-Nicholas L. Miller offers here a novel theory that argues changes in American nonproliferation policy are the key to understanding the nuclear landscape from the 1960s onwards.The Chinese and Indian nuclear tests...
+Nicholas L. Miller offers here a novel theory that argues changes in American nonproliferation policy are the keys to understanding the nuclear landscape from the 1960s onward.The Chinese and Indian nuclear tests...

 Secession and Security